MBilalQureshi/iq-quiz-game-js/README.md

 ## Credits
 ### Content
-- Basic concepts of using javascript along html ans css is understood from Code Institute's [Love Maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) project.
+- Basic concepts of using JavaScript along html and css is understood from Code Institute's [Love Maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) project.
 - The icons in header and favicon is taken from [Font awesome](https://fontawesome.com/)

 ### Media